Scott3142/picademy-project/README.md

   Running the script
   ------------

   - You can start and stop the stream without the motion detection by running:

-    ```cd picademy-project```

     ```./startstream```